edvin/pillar/docs/concepts/repositories.md

 ],
 ```

-Custom repositories can implement their own version checks or ignore `$expectedVersion`.
+Custom repositories may implement their own version checks or ignore
+`$expectedVersion` entirely.

 ---